JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

 The color of a replaced icon takes precedence over any `ColorPalette` overrides.

+> **TIP** For generating the SVG icons suited for the IntelliJ-based IDEs, you may also use the third-party web tool – [IntelliJ Icon Generator](https://bjansen.github.io/intellij-icon-generator/).

 ## Customizing UI Controls
 UI Themes can change the appearance of more general controls in the IntelliJ Platform UI.
 Examples of these controls are labels, buttons, checkboxes, trees, lists, and menus.